 Do you need to check out practical books about managing computers in libraries, supervising staff or volunteers, developing your library collection, doing storytime for children or booktalks for adults, fundraising to enhance your budget, or serving special populations of patrons?
 To access the library science collection for books like these and more:

-- Search the Capital City Library Catalog.
+- Search the Joint Library Catalog.

 - If the books you need are in Anchorage, call 800.776.6566 to place your request.